afonic/rimage-k2/README.md

 ## Usage (Backend)

-The plugin's parameters are all inside the K2 plugin.
+The plugin's parameters inside the K2 plugin.

 The options you have for each set are: